rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 [^widening]:  This is a gotcha generator especially in OOP languages that have some level of type inference.
 E.g. here are some gotchas in [_add_blank_target TS](2021-12-12-ts-types-part1.html#compilation-bloopers) that involve widening to  `unknown` which is a top type in TS, here is a discussion about these in [_add_blank_target Scala](http://rpeszek.blogspot.com/2017/07/scala-whats-wrong-with-you_29.html).

-[^ts-variance]:  For example, it is hard to imagine than the unsound implementation of variance in a PL like TS was accidental.
+[^ts-variance]:  For example, it is hard to imagine that the unsound implementation of variance in a PL like TS was accidental.
 It must have been a decision to keep things easy.

 [^rust]: "even compiler writers mess it up all the time" is a quote from ([_add_blank_target Rust Subtyping Documentation](https://doc.rust-lang.org/nomicon/subtyping.html))